mirjunaid26/mirjunaid26.github.io/docs/intro.md

 # Getting Started With GLiCID: Quickstart

-This documentation serves as the official user guide for GLiCID, a regional High Performance Computing center (Mésocentre) located in Loire Atlantique and hosted by Ecole Centrale de Nantes and Nantes University.

-It provides comprehensive instructions for utilizing the GLiCID cluster, catering to both beginners and advanced users.
-Newcomers are encouraged to begin from the start, where they'll find guidance on how to log in to GLiCID, acquaint themselves with the environment, discover pre-installed software, compile programs, and execute them on GLiCID.

-Experienced users who are already acquainted with Liger and Waves can conveniently navigate the table of contents and explore the specific topics they're interested in.
+This documentation serves as the official user manual for GLiCID, a Mésocentre (regional High Performance Computing center) situated in Loire Atlantique and operated by Ecole Centrale de Nantes and Nantes University.
+It offers detailed instructions for effectively utilizing the GLiCID cluster, catering to both novice and advanced users.
+Beginners are encouraged to start from the beginning, where they'll find guidance on logging into GLiCID, familiarizing themselves with the environment, discovering pre-installed software, compiling programs, and executing them on GLiCID.
+For seasoned users already familiar with Liger and Waves, the table of contents provides a convenient navigation tool to explore specific topics of interest.

 ## How to access GLiCID Cluster

-In order to gain access to GLiCID you have to follow these steps:
+In order to request access to GLiCID you have to follow these steps:

 1. Create an account on https://clam.glicid.fr (school account, or CRU account for external users).
 2. The account will be validated by an administrator.